 Sexual and reproductive rights

-Women continued to face significant barriers in accessing sexual and reproductive health services and information.
-The widespread refusal of individual doctors and some clinics to perform abortions on grounds of conscience, as well as prohibitively high costs of services and poor regional coverage of authorized providers, presented an insurmountable obstacle to women of lower social economic status.
-According to a survey conducted by women’s rights organizations, many clinics suspended abortion services during the COVID-19 pandemic lockdown.
+Access to sexual and reproductive services was restricted by the widespread refusal of individual doctors and some clinics to perform abortions on grounds of conscience, the prohibitively high costs of services and poor regional coverage of authorized providers.
+This had a disproportionate effect on those with limited resources.

 Freedom of expression